Monday, May 15, 2017

 .

-In Colossians 1:16, therefore, we believe the usage is similar to the expression "in you" in Romans 9:17: For the Scripture says to Pharaoh, "For this very purpose I raised you up, to demonstrate my power in you, and that my name might be proclaimed throughout the whole earth." -- NASV Green's Interlinear: "For this very thing I raised up you, so as I may show forth in you the power of me."
+In Colossians 1:16, therefore, we believe the usage is similar to the expression "in you" in Romans 9:17: For the Scripture says to Pharaoh, "For this very purpose I raised you up, to demonstrate my power in you, and that my name might be proclaimed throughout the whole earth." -- NASV.
+Green's Interlinear: "For this very thing I raised up you, so as I may show forth in you the power of me."
 Also in Galatians 3:8: The Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel beforehand to Abraham, saying, "All nations will be blessed in you."
 Green's Interlinear: "that will be blessed in you all the nations."

 Another example in the KJV is Luke 4:14: "And Jesus returned in [en] the power of the Spirit."
 Here the word in is used in the sense of "by means of".
 This can be seen by Luke 4:1, where the KJV renders *en* by the word "by": "And Jesus being full of the Holy Ghost returned from Jordan, and was led by [en] the Spirit into the wilderness."

 Also in the KJV is Luke 8:10: "And he said, Unto you it is given to know the mysteries of the kingdom of God: but to others in [en] parables."
-Here *in* is used in the KVJ to denote "by means of".
+Here *in* is used in the KJV to denote "by means of".
 Let us compare this with Matthew 22:1; Mark 4:2; and Mark 12:1, where the KJV renders *en* as "by".
 "Jesus answered and spake unto them again by [en] parables."
 "He taught them many things by [en] parables."
 "He began to speak unto them by [en] parables."

 See also the usage of this word in Mark 9:34; Luke 11:15,18; John 20:31; Acts 4:2; Romans 1:24; 6:11; 15:13,19; 2 Corinthians 11:3; Ephesians 2:7,22; Titus 1:3; 1 Peter 1:2,6; 2:20.